MrEvgeny13/SpringMVC_Filmography/README.md

 # SpringMVC_Filmography
-Simple CRUD app using Spring MVC, Hibernate, MySQL
+A sample CRUD app using Spring, Hibernate, MySQL